qiskit-community/qiskit-metal/docs/docstring_cheat_sheet.md

 # Docstring Cheat Sheet

 Please refer to this for docstring help.
-Please contact the document owner (Jeremy Drysdale, @jdrysda, jdrysda@us.ibm.com) if you have questions, comments or suggestions.

 ## Functions
 ```